Astronomers Pinpoint Set Of Exoplanets With Enough UV Light To Ignite The Spark Of Life

 “There is chemistry that happens in the dark: it’s slower than the chemistry that happens in the light, but it’s there,” said study senior author Prof. Didier Queloz, also from the Cavendish Laboratory.
 “We wanted to see how much light it would take for the light chemistry to win out over the dark chemistry.”

-Of the listed exoplanets where life could ignite the same way it did on Earth, the strongest contender so far is Kepler-452b, hailed as Earth’s “cousin” and the exoplanet most similar to our home, the Inquisitr reported at the time of its discovery, in 2015.
+Of the listed exoplanets where life could ignite the same way it did on Earth, the strongest contender so far is Kepler-452b, hailed as Earth’s “cousin” and the exoplanet most similar to our home, the Inquisitr reported at the time of its discovery in 2015.